Sodium Hydroxide On Skin: How Safe Is It?

 Sodium hydroxide is an ingredient found in many household products, from beauty and personal care, to cleaning products and even industrial solvents.
 When it comes to your beauty regime, it’s usually present in most moisturizers, makeup, shaving foam, shampoo, hair dye, hair removal, sun tanning products, and more.

 But despite its universal usage, it may surprise you to learn that sodium hydroxide — commonly known as caustic soda or lye — can actually be an irritant!
-Thanks to its ability to dissolve grease, fats, and oils, it’s not uncommon to find this ingredient in soaps, detergents and even drain cleaners.
+Thanks to its ability to dissolve grease, fats, and oils, it’s not uncommon to find this ingredient in soaps, detergents and even drain cleaners too!

-What Exactly Is Sodium Hydroxide?
+Sodium Hydroxide In Skincare: What Exactly Is Sodium Hydroxide?

 While the sodium ions are harmless, the hydroxide ions play a much more active role.
 Ultimately, this is the reason sodium hydroxide is added to so many products, due to its ability to balance pH levels.

 In water-based products, high levels of hydrogen result in high levels of acidity.
 The addition of hydroxide can turn excess hydrogen into a neutral solution, making it safe to use.
 This is its main function in your beauty products!

-However, if you have sensitive skin, it’s still worth avoiding sodium hydroxide in your skincare products wherever possible – after all, it’s hard to tell the quantities when looking at a label!
+However, if you have sensitive skin, it may be worth avoiding sodium hydroxide in your skincare products wherever possible – after all, it’s hard to tell the quantities when looking at a label!